sil-z/Silhouette-Roundhand/README.md

 # Silhouette-Roundhand

-**This font is free for personal use, provided that the author (or any official source where the font was released) is credited in a detailed description near where the font is used.
+**This font is free for commercial use, provided that the author (or any official source where the font was released) is credited in a detailed description near where the font is used.
 For example:**

 - For posters: Credit directly on the poster itself, or on any link the poster points to.
 - For trademarks: Credit on the official website’s information page, or everywhere the trademark is used.